Do you write at night or in the morning?

 For me, it wasn’t practical to write past midnight and then get up the next day, go to work, and function with a family.

-If you want to become more creative, science is on the side of early morning writing.
+If you want to become more creative, science is on the side learning how to wake up earlier.